Imagination, Skittles help boy, 5, conquer Appalachian Trail

 “It gave us a bond and a strength that we hadn’t realized before,” Cassie Sutton said.

-Other youngsters have hiked the 2,193-mile (3,530 kilometers) trail that starts at Springer Mountain, Georgia, and ends atop Maine’s Mount Katahdin.
+Other youngsters have hiked the 2,193-mile trail that starts at Springer Mountain, Georgia, and ends atop Maine’s Mount Katahdin.
 Some babies have even been carried in backpacks by their determined parents.

 Harvey was 4 years old when he and his parents began their walk in January and he turned 5 before the family completed the journey last week in Maine.